Perimenopause 101: What You Need to Know

 We know hormones are to blame for the symptoms above, but what’s really happening to our hormones during perimenopause?
 Just understanding the science behind our symptoms can help us better cope with them.

-The worst is over by the time your period goes away completely.
+The worst is usually over by the time your period goes away completely.

 Common medications and treatments for perimenopause include low-dose oral contraceptives for a short period of time and hormone replacement therapy.
-That said, most doctors will suggest lifestyle changes before medication, as these medications do have some risks.
+That said, most doctors will suggest lifestyle changes before medication, as these medications do have some risks and their use should be highly individualized.

-If you’re experiencing perimenopause symptoms—or simply want to do your best to prevent them—lifestyle is key.
-“It is well known that perimenopause is associated with bodily changes including weight gain, increased belly fat, less energy expenditure, higher insulin resistance, and a higher risk for metabolic syndrome (a predictor of cardiovascular disease and diabetes).”
-Says Dr. Anna M. Barbieri, M.D., an OB/GYN at Mount Sinai School of Medicine.
+If you’re experiencing perimenopause symptoms—or simply want to do your best to live with them—lifestyle is key.
 Studies have also shown that women with healthy lifestyles experience fewer perimenopause symptoms and are better able to cope with the symptoms they do experience.

 Dietary Changes for Perimenopause

 On top of the typical healthy lifestyle recommendations like eating plenty of fresh vegetables and fruits, getting eight hours of sleep per night, limiting alcohol and avoiding tobacco, exercising regularly (including weight-bearing exercise in addition to aerobics to protect the bones), and reducing stress, there are some perimenopause-specific lifestyle changes you can make as well.
-According to Andrew Weil, M.D, leading integrative medicine physician and founder of the Arizona Center for Integrative Medicine, some herbs and supplements to consider are black cohosh, Dong quai, vitamin E, Evening Primrose oil, vitamin D, and B vitamins.
+According to Andrew Weil, M.D., leading integrative medicine physician and founder of the Arizona Center for Integrative Medicine, some herbs and supplements to consider are magnesium, D and B vitamins, black cohosh, Dong Quai, and Evening Primrose oil.
+Chasteberry, also known as vitex, is also sometimes used for menstrual and PMS related complaints in perimenopause.

-products and flaxseeds to take advantage of their mild estrogenic effects.
-Dr. Barbieri, also recommends a diet that is low in processed foods and simple carbs.
-That said, she does not suggest the same nutrition plan for every patient.
+and flaxseed to take advantage of their mild estrogenic effects.
+Dr. Barbieri also recommends a diet that is low in processed foods and added sugars, and incorporates a wide range of whole foods, especially vegetables and healthy fats such as those in olive oil, avocados and fatty fish.
+That said, she does not suggest the same exact nutrition plan for every patient.
 "There is not one perfect diet for everyone.
-But the common themes are plant based and whole food, and low on refined carbs and sugar.”
+But the common themes are plant heavy and whole food, with low refined carbohydrates and sugar.”
 She says it’s all about balance.
-“I love to see the tremendously beneficial effect a dietary change can have on my patients while being aware that we also do not cross over into obsession and rigid patterns.”
+“I love to see the tremendously beneficial effect a dietary change can have on my patients while being aware that we also do not cross over into obsession and rigid patterns.
+The ability to maintain a healthy, sustainable change over a long time is more important than eating perfectly for just a couple of days.”

 Perimenopause & Premature Menopause FAQS — North American Menopause Society